Joe Cribbs: Buffalo Bills career and lawsuit

 Cribbs was an immediate success playing for the NFL team which drafted him, the Buffalo Bills, and was named the American Football Conference Rookie of the Year for the 1980 season and as a starter in the Pro Bowl.
-On September 7, 1980, Cribbs contributed 131 combined yards of offense as the Bills would snap a 20-game losing streak versus the Dolphins, winning in a 17-7 final.
+On September 7, 1980, Cribbs contributed 131 combined yards of offense as the Bills would snap a 20-game losing streak versus the Dolphins, winning in a 17–7 final.
 He also played very well in each of the two subsequent seasons and was named to the Pro Bowl again following each.
 When the NFL played an abbreviated 9 game schedule due to the strike-shortened season in 1982, Cribbs was only able to play in 7 games but nonetheless led the league with 90.4 rushing yards per game.
 Cribbs was not exactly happy in Buffalo, however, as he especially disliked playing in their infamous cold-weather home games.
 With one year left on his contract with the Bills, Cribbs signed a contract with the Birmingham Stallions of the USFL.
 In the summer of 1983, Cribbs officially inked a contract with Birmingham worth $3.5 million.

 However, the Bills challenged the contract, citing that they had first right of refusal.
 This clause had been in Cribbs' original contract with the Buffalo Bills.
 This was placed in the contract in order to protect Buffalo in case there was no collective bargaining agreement and to prevent another NFL team from signing Cribbs in that event.
 However, obviously there was no mention of a prohibition of any team from the USFL signing Cribbs, as that league was yet to be formed when Cribbs signed his contract with the Bills.

 The trial was held in Buffalo, and one of the people testifying for the Bills was head coach Kay Stephenson, who stated that Joe Cribbs was irreplaceable in the Bills lineup.
 Federal Judge John T. Elfvin heard the case.
 While the trial was going on, Cribbs continued to work out with the Stallions.
 When the verdict came down, Judge Elfvin ruled in favor of Cribbs, allowing him to play for the Birmingham Stallions.

 USFL and contract dispute in Birmingham

 Herschel Walker made the jump from college football to the USFL, becoming the league's highest paid player at $6 million over four years.
 This played a factor in Joe Cribbs walking out of his contract with the Birmingham Stallions.
-Cribbs had signed a deal in 1983 worth $2.6 million dollars to play for Birmingham, and still five years left on the contract.
+Cribbs had signed a deal in 1983 worth $2.6 million to play for Birmingham, and still five years left on the contract.
 At the time of his walkout, Cribbs was leading the USFL in rushing.